Please refer to this policy if your family is self isolating or if there is a school closure.

 We believe that children can reach their full potential only by receiving full time education, through regular and structured attendance.

 In the schools of The Jubilee with Pebblebed Federation we believe that Collective Worship plays a very important role in the life of our school.

 The purpose of the policy is to ensure that there is clarity over those items which the school will provide free of charge and for those items where there may be a charge.

 If you have any concerns please come and see us and discuss them face to face.
-However, in the document attached you can find the federation complaints' procedure.
+However, in the documents attached you can find the federation complaints' procedures.

 This single policy replaces separate policies the school has on race, disability and gender to eliminate discrimination, advance equality of opportunity and foster good relations.